Charles, Duke of Vendôme: Campaign of 1521

 In August 1521, Vendôme wrote to the secrétaire Robertet requesting that he be affirmed in the right of a governor to allocate territories confiscated from the kingdoms enemies.
 He cited the example of the maréchal d'Esquerdes who had enjoyed this right during the conflicts of 1477.
 By this means, Vendôme would have the power to both assure himself of his own compensation and those of his loyal followers.

-As was the custom for the provisioning of frontier forces, Vendôme made demands of supplies from the towns of Picardie.
+As was the custom for the provisioning of frontier forces, Vendôme made demands of supplies from the towns of Picardy.
 This would be followed in October 1521 with requests for more wine and bread.
 Beauvais was to provide 50,000 loaves of bread in September, and Abbeville to provide 10,000 loaves a day until he told them otherwise.
 Such demands could generate protest, as in April 1524 when Chauny noted that if it provided its grain supplies there would be none left for the people of the town.
 In the 1530s, Vendôme and La Rochepot had to assail the towns with their requests for supplies.
 For example, on 3 July 1536 he demanded 4000 loaves a day from Chauny, the town protested and he altered his request to 3000 loaves a day and five pieces of wine for the soldiers encamped at Assis-sur-Serre.
 With nothing coming still, Vendôme chastised the town and reverted his request to 4,000 loaves.
 Come the end of July no bread had been provided from Chauny.
 The governor of Chauny thus informed the town of Vendôme's anger on 11 August and the supplies were brought north.

-On 4 October, François was at Attigny where he reviewed his Swiss troops.
+On 4 October, Francis was at Attigny where he reviewed his Swiss troops.
 The intention was for them to march to the relief of Tournai, which was under Imperial siege.
 However, the weather turned, and there was torrential rains.
 This, coupled with the destruction caused by Nassau's retreat frustrated progress.

 Success in front of Mézières proved a welcome morale boost for the French army after a difficult summer.
-François looked to seize the initiative and put himself at the head of an army of 30,000 men to lead a pursuit of the retreating Nassau.
+Francis looked to seize the initiative and put himself at the head of an army of 30,000 men to lead a pursuit of the retreating Nassau.
 The Imperial commander was moving towards Montcornet with the intention of besieging Guise.